HimeshRavi/WebAPI/README.md

 3) Use some form of in-memory persistence.

 For extension:
-1) Apply some form of authentication and/or authorisation (provide us with details as to what and why).
+1) Apply some form of authentication and/or authorisation.
 2) Add filtering to the GET products route (e.g. filter by Description/Model/Brand).
 3) Create a light weight UI for querying the API.

 ### Instruction to Run the WebAPI

 1) Download/Clone the repository.
-2) Open in Visual Studio.
+2) Open the solution in Visual Studio.
-3) Press `Ctrl+F5` to build and run the solution.
+3) Press `Ctrl+F5` to build and run.
-4) Navigate to `/Products`.